kjmazidi/Machine_Learning_3rd_edition/README.md

 # Machine Learning: An Introductory Handbook Using R
 ## author: Dr. Karen Mazidi

 Materials to accompany the book.
-The first draft is available on my blog: [karenmazidi.blogspot.com](http://karenmazidi.blogspot.com/)
+A sample chapter and link to the book is available on my blog: [karenmazidi.blogspot.com](http://karenmazidi.blogspot.com/)

 Table of Contents